Technical Resources for Electronic Fuel Injection EFI OSSA

 I do not speak Spanish, but Mr. Google tells me the English translation of O.S.S.A. is Orpheo Sincronic Limited Company.
 Given that the company originally built movie projectors, I am guessing Orpheo Sincronic had something to do with synchronizing pictures and sound.

-Fun factoid: OSSA’s shamrock emblem supposedly represents the escapement mechanism of a movie projector.
+Fun fact: OSSA’s shamrock emblem supposedly represents the escapement mechanism of a movie projector.

 Sign outside the factory in Girona, Spain